When I left University and planned to leave my home country,

 - Paris and food are almost synonymous.
 Where better to shop for cooking utensils?

-- Paris is not a place, it is a play, an experience.
-A place to wander and to gather the stories that colour your suitcase of memories : here is one
+- Paris Theatre: Paris is not a place, it is a play, an experience.
+It is a place to wander and to gather stories for your suitcase of memories

 - The charm of Paris